Presidency of Ulysses S. Grant: Civil service commission

-The reform of the spoils system of political patronage entered the national agenda under the Grant presidency, and would take on the fervor of a religious revival.
-The distribution of federal jobs by Congressional legislators was considered vital for their reelection to Congress.
-Grant required that all applicants to federal jobs apply directly to the Department heads, rather than the president.
-Two of Grant's appointments, Secretary of Interior Jacob D. Cox and Secretary of Treasury George S. Boutwell put in place examinations in their respected departments advocated by reformers.
-Grant and all reformers agreed that the prevailing system of appointments was unsound, for it maximized party advantage and minimized efficiency and the nonpartisan interest of good government.
-Historian John Simon says his efforts at civil service reform were honest, but that they were met with criticism from all sides and were a failure.

 Grant was the first president to recommend a professional civil service.
-He pushed the initial legislation through Congress, and appointed the members for the first United States Civil Service Commission.
+He pushed the initial legislation through Congress and appointed the members for the first United States Civil Service Commission.
 The temporary Commission recommended administering competitive exams and issuing regulations on the hiring and promotion of government employees.
-Grant ordered their recommendations in effect in 1872; having lasted for two years until December 1874.
+Grant ordered their recommendations in effect in 1872, having lasted for two years until December 1874.
 At the New York Custom House, a port that took in hundreds of millions of dollars a year in revenue, applicants for an entry position now had to pass a written civil service examination.
-Chester A. Arthur who was appointed by Grant as New York Custom Collector stated that the examinations excluded and deterred unfit persons from getting employment positions.
+Chester A. Arthur, who was appointed by Grant as New York Custom Collector, stated that the examinations excluded and deterred unfit persons from getting employment positions.
 However, Congress, in no mood to reform itself, denied any long-term reform by refusing to enact the necessary legislation to make the changes permanent.
-Historians have traditionally been divided whether patronage, meaning appointments made without a merit system, should be labeled corruption.
+Historians have traditionally been divided on whether patronage, meaning appointments made without a merit system, should be labeled corruption.

-The movement for Civil Service reform reflected two distinct objectives: to eliminate the corruption and inefficiencies in a non-professional bureaucracy and to check the power of President Johnson.
-Although many reformers after the Election of 1868 looked to Grant to ram Civil Service legislation through Congress, he refused, saying:

 Grant used patronage to build his party and help his friends.
 He protected those whom he thought were the victims of injustice or attacks by his enemies, even if they were guilty.
 Grant believed in loyalty to his friends, as one writer called it the "Chivalry of Friendship".